 1. They will waive late fees and charges for the length of any program entered into.

 2. The hardship program may defer payments to a later date, such as when the customers employment situation improves.
 Some customers may get forbearance.

 3. Citi will agree to begin reporting your monthly payments as on time so you start immediately improving your credit ratings.

 3. The first payment on your plan may be slightly higher that what you paid in the past, but it will go lower.

-5. Your payments on the Citi hardship program may be as low as 1.5% of the balance to begin with.
+6. Your payments on the Citi hardship program may be as low as 1.5% of the balance to begin with.
 This is a reduction in the interest rate on the credit card account.

 Some of the key rules on dealing with the Citibank hardship department are as follows.
 As noted, it may require multiple telephone calls to their recovery department.